pjaos/pbackup/README.md

 # Using pbackup

 pbackup is a command line tool.
-The minimum command line options that are required are the --src and --dest. --src defines the backup source path.
-All the files in and under this folder will be copied to the folder defined by the --dest argument.
+The minimum command line options that are required are the --src and --dest.
+The --src argument defines the backup source path.
+All the files and folders in this folder will be copied to the folder defined by the --dest (backup destination path) argument.

 E.G

 If the folder /home/auser exists containing the following

 ```